-During the period, the Group adopted a new group operating model.
+During the year 2021, the Group adopted a new group operating model.
 The new model promotes agility and accountability throughout the organisation, identifies key responsibilities of management and internal management reporting, with two core businesses: Property Development and Management (Aldar Development), and Assets Management (Aldar Investment).
 As a result of the above, the Group realigned its segments reflecting the new operating model.
-Following the realignment, education and principal investments activities which were grouped under 'Adjacencies' operating segment previously were identified as separate operating segments and development management was rebranded as 'Project management services'.
-Comparative periods were restated accordingly.